BuvinJT/distbuilder/docs/ConfigClasses.md

 primary target.
 You could start a background service, or open help documentation...
 The possibilities are really boundless.

-Note: On Windows and Linux desktops (e.g. Ubuntu) for a gui application with shortcuts,
+Note: On Windows and Linux desktops (e.g. Ubuntu) for a gui application with **shortcuts**,
-the "built-in wrapper" features (`workingDir`, `isElevated`, `envVars`, `args`) maybe used in combination with a custom `wrapperScript`, as those options are applied via the shortcut launching the script OR the executable.
-On **macOS**, however, if using a custom script, you will have to **manually** include these other features in that script, as the way they are applied automatically by distibuilder is through the generation of one.
-If doing this, the easiest approach maybe to first use the built-ins without the custom script, and then duplicate the pertinent parts in your own.
-Alternately, you could programmatically manipulate the `wrapperScript` attribute referencing an [ExecutableScript](LowLevel.md#executablescript) generated for you by this class upon it's construction or upon a call to `refresh()`.
+the "built-in wrapper" features (`workingDir`, `isElevated`, `envVars`, `args`) maybe used **in combination** with a custom `wrapperScript`.
+I.e. those options will be applied via the shortcut launching the script OR the executable.
+If you need the wrapper to work without a shortcut involved, you will have to **manually** include these other features in the script.
+On **macOS**, this will **always** be applicable because there is no "shortcut" involved.
+To add these details yourself, you may wish to first use the built-in attributes without the custom script, then copy what is written to the auto generated script into your own.
+Alternately, you could programmatically manipulate the `wrapperScript` attribute referencing an [ExecutableScript](LowLevel.md#executablescript) generated for you by this class upon it's construction (or upon a call to `refresh()`).

+On **WINDOWS ONLY**: You may optionally enable the `isExe` flag.
+Rather than a batch file, this will produce a proxy exe, which will live adjacent to the target it wraps.
+The icon and version / branding info from the original will be injected into it.

 Constructor:

     QtIfwExeWrapper( exeName, isGui=False,
                      wrapperScript=None,
                      exeDir=QT_IFW_TARGET_DIR, workingDir=None,
-                     args=None, envVars=None, isElevated=False )
+                     args=None, envVars=None, isElevated=False,
+                     isExe=False )

 Attributes & default values: